-Part race course, part 3D platform game, this virtual remote control car adventure lets kids drive around surreal Candy Land and Wild West environments that render themselves on any surface in your home (you just need to print out some paper).
+Part race course, part 3D platform game, this augmented reality remote control car adventure lets kids drive around surreal Candy Land and Wild West environments that render themselves on any surface in your home (you just need to print out some paper).
 It’s all the fun of driving a remote control car without any of the chipped chair legs or burn-out marks that come with setting up a real-life track.

 Star Walk Kids

 Consider your kid a tiny Neil deGrasse Tyson?
-Stick this app on your home screen.
+Stick this augmented reality app on your home screen.
 When you point your phone or tablet’s camera towards the night sky, it pulls up kid-friendly images and explanations of exactly what’s happening.
 Focus on, say, Ursa Minor and an illustrated bear appears over the constellation, along with a educational description.
 Planets and the earth horizons below are equally Looney Toons-ey.

 CyberChase Shape Quest

-Disguised as a fun game to help various animals return to their homes, CyberChase is actually a learning tool designed by PBS to help kids understand shapes, spatial awareness, and logic puzzles.
+Disguised as a fun game to help various animals return to their homes, CyberChase is actually an augmented reality learning tool designed by PBS to help kids understand shapes, spatial awareness, and logic puzzles.
 Even better: Thanks to AR, which projects the game board in the real world, kids need to actually walk around to complete various tasks instead of sitting on their lazy rumps.
 Your move, Tetris.

-Temporary tattoos are fun and all but once they’re applied they just kind of…sit there.
+Temporary tattoos are fun and all but once they’re applied they just kind of… sit there.
 The tats included in this set are different.
 Apply one to an arm or leg (or forehead if they’re feeling freaky), pull up the included app, focus your phone’s camera on it, and the design will come to life.
 If it’s a frog, it’ll ribbit and hop around your kid’s arm; if it’s a bear it’ll do, well, bear-y things.
 Let’s see your buddy’s goofy fraternity ink do that.

 The printable scenes of dragons, planes, birds, and sheep provided by this app look like ordinary coloring pages.
 And, well, they are.
 But once your kids color them in (or, more likely, murder them with crayon) and put the finished pages in view of a phone or tablet’s camera, the colored creations come to life (watch the fish swim! see the bugs crawl!)
 Worry not: you can still hang the finished product on the fridge when they’re done.